Thermodynamics

 4. Expansion valve (reduce pressure)

-Used in: Refrigerators, air conditioners, heat pumps.
+Used in refrigerators, air conditioners, and heat pumps.

 Practice Problems